Skip to content

 About PEP for Non-Profit Startup

-• B Lab's B Corp Certification System: A system where the U.S. non-profit organization B Lab assesses and issues B Corp certification to for-profit companies with high public benefit.
-In parallel with operating this system, they also work on policy advocacy, and many states in the U.S. have legalized Benefit Corporations (for-profit companies that pursue social objectives in addition to business income) as a new corporate entity.
+• B Lab's B Corp Certification System: A system where the U.S. non-profit organization "B Lab" conducts assessments and issues B Corp certifications to for-profit companies with high public interest.
+Alongside operating this system, they also engage in policy advocacy, and in the U.S., many states have enacted legislation for a new corporate structure called Benefit Corporations (for-profit companies that conduct both business operations and social purpose activities).

 Accelerator Program Overview